Students across U.S. to skip school as part of global climate protest

 Last month, strikes in Britain saw thousands of students pour onto the streets of London, stopping traffic outside the country's Parliament.

-"When our president ... goes on television and says everything we're taught in school is wrong, how do you think that makes students feel?"
-Prestigiacomo said.
+"When our president ... goes on television and says everything we're taught in school is wrong, how do you think that makes students feel?" he said.
 "All I want is evidence-based politics."

 President Donald Trump's denial of climate change is contributing to the spread of misinformation about the issue, he said, adding that both adults and students have asked him why he's striking for an issue that is "a hoax."